Closed Form Word Embedding Alignment: EVALUATING ACCURACY OF VARIANTS

-In each embedding, we always consider a consistent vocabulary of $n=100{,}000$ words.
+\myParagraph{Default Data Settings} In each embedding, we always consider a consistent vocabulary of $n=100{,}000$ words.
 To decide on this set, we found the $n$ most frequent words used in the default Wikipedia dataset and that were embedded by \GloVe.
 In one case, we compare against smaller datasets and then only work with a small vocabulary of size $n' = 10{,}000$ found the same way.

 For each embedding we represent each word as a vector of dimension $d=300$.
 Note that \RAW originally uses an $n$-dimensional vector.
 We reduce this to $d$-dimensions by taking its SVD, as advocated by Levy \etal \cite{Lev1}.
+They demonstrate how \WordToVec implicitly captures the information as the Shifted Pointwise Mutual Information Matrix (SPMI) in low dimensions.
+They further demonstrate that computing the SVD of the SPMI matrix maintains the structure captured by the full dimensional matrix.